-Disconnect the connectors for the motors in the electrical box.
-(2) Cut the plastic tie of the motor clamp by using nipper.
-(3) Remove the four (4) fixing screws for the motor.
+- 1. Remove the 8 screws that fix the upper cover and remove the upper cover. - 2.
+Disconnect the connectors for the motors in the electrical box. - 3.
+Cut the plastic tie of the motor clamp by using nipper. - 4.
+Remove the 4 fixing screws for the motor.

-- 1. When mounting the motor, ensure the cables point directly downward.
-Fix the protection tube edge downward to ensure the water may not keep in it. - 2.
-Fix the motor wires onto the motor clamp with a plastic tie to prevent them obstructing the propeller fans.

-- When mounting the fan motor, don't touch the shaft of connector pins.
-Static electricity could damage the motor. - 3.
-Mounting Propeller Fan: Insert the skidding protection part of fan boss in accordance with the cutting part of the motor shaft, and fix the screw after exerting screw part of the shaft.
-(Tightening Torque of 8.0 N.m: 80 kg.cm) - 4.
-When connecting the motor wire, check to ensure that the colors of the connectors on the PCB are matched with wires. - 5.
-Firmly fix the air outlet grille to the shroud.
+- When mounting the motor, ensure the cables point directly downward.
+Fix the protection tube edge downward to ensure the water does not remain in it. - Fix the motor wires onto the motor clamp with a plastic tie to prevent them obstructing the propeller fans. - Mounting Propeller Fan Insert the skidding protection part of the fan boss in accordance with the cutting part of the motor shaft, and fix the screw after exserting screw part of the shaft.
+(Tightening Torque of 8.0 N.m: 80 kg.cm) - When connecting the motor wire, check to ensure that the colors of the connectors on the PCB are matched with wires. - Firmly fix the air outlet grille to the shroud.